-Speech, Language and Communication Needs (SCLN) If your child has been identified as requiring additional speech and language support there is a teaching assistant within school to provide this, usually on a 1:1 basis 2-3 times each week.
+0 Speech, Language and Communication Needs (SCLN) If your child has been identified as requiring additional speech and language support there is a teaching assistant within school to provide this, usually on a 1:1 basis 2-3 times each week.
 She works closely with a professional from the Speech and Language therapy (SALT) Service or the Communication Support Service.
 Your child is usually referred to this service via nursery or school as soon as a specific need is recognised.
 You may have also been referred to this service before your child starts nursery.
 If this is the case, school can liaise with a professional from the Speech and Language Therapy Service to continue this support.
 Physical Disability Your child may require a specific exercise program which needs to be carried out regularly at home and in school.
 We have a specific member of staff who is experienced in this area and will carry out these exercise programs, meeting with professionals form Occupational Therapy and other Physiotherapy services to review the child's progress and update exercises as required.
 She will also be aware of any extra resources needed to carry out these programs or to meet a specific need.
-Specific Learning Difficulty e.g. Dyslexia (SPLD) With support from SENDCO specific programs/interventions are used for literacy and Numeracy difficulties such as read Write Inc. LEXIA and SPELLADROME.
-The SEN teacher in school also works with individual children and groups who have been recognised to have specific needs.
+Specific Learning Difficulty e.g. Dyslexia (SPLD) With support from SEND Literacy Support the SENDCO may advise that specific programs/interventions are used for literacy and Numeracy difficulties such as read Write Inc. LEXIA and SPELLADROME.
 This may involve using a specific program tailored to meet the child's specific needs.
 Progress assessed and monitored regularly.
 Hearing Impairment (VI) We receive support from the Hearing Impairment Service who monitor children with a specific Hearing Impairment.
 They advise school on the relevant support package needed and regularly check any equipment used in school.
 Visual Impairment (HI) We receive support from the Visual Impairment Service who monitor children with a specific Visual Impairment.
 They advise school on the relevant resources needed and regularly check the progress of children they are involved with.
-Autism Spectrum Disorders (ASD) Advice and support from the Behaviour Support Service.
+Autism Spectrum Disorders (ASD) Advice and support from the ASD/Behaviour Support Service.
 This involves Termly meetings and reports which help school and provide strategies to support children with needs in this area.
 We also have staff trained in this area who are experienced in ways to deliver the best support package or intervention for these children.
 Social, Emotional, Mental Health Needs (SEMH) We use the whole school THRIVE approach to supporting children with needs in this area.
 We have three members of staff fully trained in the THRIVE approach and all staff use this approach in their daily work with children in school.
 We have a designated THRIVE room '@ the Haven', which children use.
 This may involve group interventions or individual behaviour support packages.
 School receives further support and advice from the Behaviour Support Service, the Psychological Service or CYPS if required.
 We run Nurture Groups in most year groups from Nursery to Year 6.
 Again we have staff specifically trained in this area to provide the support needed.
 Each class also has weekly PSHE lessons.

-Specified Individual support - High Needs Support
+Specified Individual support - High Needs Support/EHCP

-This is usually provided via extra funding given to school - High Needs Funding or an Education, Health and Care Plan (EHCP).
-Over the next two years all statements will transfer to EHC Plans.
+This is usually provided via extra funding given to school - Short Term Additional Resource (STAR) Funding or an Education, Health and Care Plan (EHCP).
 This means your child will have been identified by the class teacher/ SENDCo/Head Teacher as needing a particularly high level of individual or small group teaching (more than 20 hours a week), which cannot be provided from the budget available to the school.